peytoncordero/DRI25/data-ethics.md

 learning objectives:
     - Know the stages of data from collection to analysis
+    - Learn about intitutional requirnments when working with data
-    - Learn about ethical issues around working with different types of   data and analysis
+    - Consider ethicial implacations beyond the institution around working with different types of data and analysis of data
     - Learn best practices to manage and store data